Understanding the implementation of link workers in primary care: A realist evaluation to inform current and future policy

 Please contact one of the study leads for further information:

-This research is funded by the National Institute for Health Research (HS&DR Project: NIHR130247).
+This research is funded by the National Institute for Health and Care Research (HS&DR Project: NIHR130247).